Fvtimv/Fvtimv/README.md

 - 🌞 Building a foundation in HTML, CSS, and JavaScript.

-- 💞 Constantly learning and improving.

 </td><td valign="top" width="50%">

+- 💞 Starting my journey in coding and development.

+- 🌕 Celebrating small wins and learning from failures.

+- 🍒 Constantly learning and improving.

 </td></tr></table>